mohamicorp/search-for-stash-issues/README.md

-# Search for Stash
+# Search for Bitbucket

-**Search for Stash** is a code, file and commit search service for Atlassian's Stash.
-It's powered by [Elasticsearch](https://www.elastic.co/products/elasticsearch), which can be configured to be an external or internal Stash service.
+**Search for Bitbucket** is a code, file and commit search service for Atlassian's Stash.
+It's powered by [Elasticsearch](https://www.elastic.co/products/elasticsearch), which can be configured to be an external or internal Bitbucket service.

 **Table of Contents**